ZakiaSultana4/Bi-Cycle-store-API-/README.md

-# 🚲 Bi-Cycle store API
+# 🚲 Bi-Cycle Store API

 An Express-based Bi-Cycle store API built with TypeScript, integrating MongoDB through Mongoose for seamless database management.
-This project includes robust data validation using *Zod* and offers features like product management, order handling, and revenue calculation.
+This project includes robust data validation using **Zod** and offers features like product management, order handling, and revenue calculation.

 ---